-"Reaching Home: Missoula's 10-Year Plan to End Homelessness" is the result of more than a year and a half of research by a volunteer working group appointed by Missoula Mayor John Engen and County County Commissioner Jean Curtiss.
+"Reaching Home: Missoula's 10-Year Plan to End Homelessness" is the result of more than a year and a half of research by a volunteer working group appointed by Missoula Mayor John Engen and then-County Commissioner Jean Curtiss.

 - Quickly identify and engage people at risk of and experiencing homelessness.